phpengine/transform-uk/README.md

 transform-uk
 ============

-An example of Automation for Transform UK, So, to fire up our tests we do this:
+An example of Automation for Transform UK.
+This will require Ubuntu.
+Ive tested it on 12.04 but it should work fine on any 12+ version.
+So, to fire up our tests we do this:

 1. Install PHP5 and Git